sidlavoie/EtherView/README.md

 - Working progress bar for long requests
 - Clock
 - Basic settings menu (for interface, number of ping and host to check DNS)
+- Static IP

 ### To be done
-- Enable the user to set a static IP address (close but not quite there yet)
+- Enable user to revert back to DHCP (close, but not done yet)
+- Fix misc bugs that prevent x server to start in early tests of OS
+- Fix bug that prevents x server to start if the NIC is not connected
+- Fix bug where restart button will not start x server
 - Create a disk image of a minimal RaspberryPi OS-based distro which runs the python app in a kiosk mode (only app at boot)
+- Wait for a fix on hardware bug with the official touchscreen

 ### Nice to have (maybe will be done, but are not the current focus)
 - Make settings persistent between reboots